jadijadi/lpic1book/content/1021_design_hard_disk_layout.md

 > Note: Most of external devices \(USB, CD, ..\) are mounted at /media/ or /mnt/ .

-### Unix directorieso
+### Unix directories

-This might be your most importatnt "Oh I got it!" moment in your linux journey.
-This might help you to find the programs, configs, ... you are looking for much faster.
+This might be your enlightening moment in your linux journey.
+Understanding **Filesystem Hierarchy Standard (FHS)** can help you find your programs, configs, logs, ... without having prior knowlege about them.
+This is standard and the latest revision is for 2015.

 | Directory | Description |
 | :--- | :--- |